 WE ARE CURRENTLY ACCEPTING APPLICATIONS FOR OCTOBER 2018

-Our BSc (Hons) Counselling & Psychotherapy (4-Year Programme) is an IACP accredited professional degree programme and is accredited by Coventry University.
+Our BSc (Hons) Counselling & Psychotherapy (4-Year Programme) is an IACP accredited professional degree programme.
 Download a Degree Programme Outline

 Why train with us?